thedamon/radioslipstream/posts/2014-01-29-float-some-jet-some.md

 – Pharoahe Monch concludes his trilogy of rap songs from the point of view of a bullet (which started with Organized Konfusion’s [Stray Bullet](http://www.youtube.com/watch?v=TNcS5Wl2qlo "Organized Konfusion - Stray Bullet").. one of my favourite hip hops of all time (previously slipstreamed [here](http://www.radioslipstream.com/playlists/2011/12/nocturne-in-day-major/)), and continued with [When the Gun Draws](http://www.youtube.com/watch?v=JZ6-FYAngvc "Pharoahe Monch - Gun Draws official video") in 2007).
 Pharoahe Monch is, in my mind, one of the best Emcees ever, here’s a [great interview from Bullseye](https://soundcloud.com/bullseye-with-jesse-thorn/pharoahe-monch).
 – Check out that guest list on A$AP Rocky’s 1 Train.
 Who needs a hook when you have talent like that?
 – Seemed appropriate to put [Aesop Rock right next to A$AP Rocky](http://www.youtube.com/watch?v=A29xjvbYk4U "ASAP Rocky Meets Aesop Rock at Rock the Bells").
 Not usually the song you’d pick from the album, but I love the laid back vibe and the weird self-deprecating, macabre lyrics.
 – Ghostface KILLLLLAAAAH.
-If Ennio Morricone were to produce a rap song&#8230;
+If Ennio Morricone were to produce a rap song…
 – The De La Soul and Slum Village tracks produced by Jay Dee aka J Dilla.
 – Sing About Me, I’m Dying of Thirst.
 2 songs?
 Well it’s one track.
 And good lord is it good.
 – Kendrick Lamar’s verse on Control song made waves in the late summer of ’13.
 A lot of folk [had something to say about it](http://www.vibe.com/photo-gallery/clap-back-ranking-best-and-worst-responses-kendrick-lamars-control-verse "Clap Back: Ranking The Best (And Worst) Responses To Kendrick Lamar's 'Control' Verse").
 Jay Electronica’s verse is also awesome.
 I almost edited out Big Sean’s.</em>
-– Continuing on a theme&#8230; Andre 3000’s guest verse on &#8216;Sorry’ is beautiful, personal, lyrical.
+– Continuing on a theme… Andre 3000’s guest verse on ‘Sorry’ is beautiful, personal, lyrical.
 What an incredible emcee.
 – Killer Mike’s 2012 collaboration with El-P is really, really good.
 So is his [free](http://foolsgoldrecs.com/runthejewels/ "Download Run the Jewels") 2013 even-more-collaboration with El-P.
 – Cunninlynguists have a pretty awesome thing going (especially when it comes to Kno’s production), but after 4 albums with nearly the same sound I’m getting harder to impress.
 – Sunday’s best has a follow-up track called [Monday’s worst](http://www.youtube.com/watch?v=OBNpwFPVo1Y "Black Milk - Sunday's Best / Monday's Worst (Official Video)").
 Worth checkin.